ermongroup/cs228-notes/inference/sampling/index.md

 The probability $$P(S_i \mid S_{i-1})$$ is the same at every step $$i$$; this means that the transition probabilities at any time in the entire process depend only on the given state and not on the history of how we got there.
 This is called the *Markov* assumption.

-{% marginfigure 'mc' 'assets/img/markovchain.png' 'A Markov chain over three states.
-The weighted directed edges indicate probabilities of transitioning to a different state.'%}
+{% include marginfigure.html id="mc" url="assets/img/markovchain.png" description="A Markov chain over three states.
+The weighted directed edges indicate probabilities of transitioning to a different state." %}
 It is very convenient to represent the transition probability as a $$d \times d$$ matrix
 {% math %}
 T_{ij} = P(S_\text{new} = i \mid S_\text{prev} = j).